Feb. 11 Update: New Marvel TV shows are coming, but they won't land on Disney+. Details below.

 Disney, tired of sharing all of its shows and movies with Netflix and other services, is building its own streaming service.

 Set to launch in 2019, this to-be-launched subscription service will offer a library made up of Disney's films and TV shows, as well as original programming based on its biggest properties, such as Star Wars and Marvel.
 Here's what we know so far.Credit: Lucasfilm

 When will Disney's streaming service launch?

 According to Deadline, Disney conducted "meetings within the creative community to give a sense of its new OTT service that will launch in fall 2019."
 A Washington Post report credits Disney CEO Bob Iger with the news that the service will be called Disney+, matching the company's ESPN+ service.

 How much will Disney's streaming service cost?

 While Disney has yet to announce a specific price, Bob Iger said, "I can say that our plan on the Disney side is to price this substantially below where Netflix is.
 That is in part reflective of the fact that it will have substantially less volume."

 If you're going by the standard Netflix plan — which offers HD image quality and up to 2 simultaneous stream — that means Disney's service will likely cost less than $10.99 per month, as Netflix just raised its Standard package from $10.99.
 Netflix also offers other tiers, starting at $7.99 per month and topping out at $13.99 per month.

-Will Disney Take its Films from Netflix and Hulu?
+Will Disney Take its Shows and Films from Netflix and Hulu?

 Netflix's contract with Disney — which covers films such as Coco, Thor: Ragnarok and Star Wars: The Last Jedi — ends at the end of 2019.
 That means 2020 is Netflix's deadline to fill that void with other content.